Great cormorant: Taxonomy

-In addition to the Australasian and African forms, Phalacrocorax carbo novaehollandiae and P. c. lucidus mentioned above, other geographically distinct subspecies are recognised, including P. c. sinensis (western Europe to east Asia), P. c. maroccanus (north-western Africa), and P. c. hanedae (Japan).

-Some authors treat all these as allospecies of a P. carbo superspecies group.

-In New Zealand, the subspecies P. c. novaehollandiae is known as the black shag or by its Māori name; "kawau".
-The syntype is in the collection of the Museum of New Zealand Te Papa Tongarewa.
+The great cormorant was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Pelecanus carbo.
+Linnaeus specified the type location as "Europe", but this was restricted to the "rock-nesting form of the north Atlantic Ocean" by the German ornithologist Ernst Hartert in 1920.
+The great cormorant is now one of 12 species placed in the genus Phalacrocorax that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
+The genus name is Latinised Ancient Greek, from φαλακρός (phalakros, "bald") and κόραξ (korax, "raven"); the specific epithet carbo is Latin for "charcoal".

+Six subspecies are accepted.
+These are listed below with their breeding ranges.
+An additional species, the Japanese cormorant Phalacrocorax capillatus, is very closely related, with genetic evidence suggesting it may be embedded within P. carbo; it is shown in the list below for completeness.

 Description

-The great cormorant is a large black bird, but there is a wide variation in size in the species' wide range.
+The great cormorant is a large bird, but there is a wide variation in size in the species' wide range.
 Weight is reported to vary from 1.5 kg to 5.3 kg.
-Males are typically larger and heavier than females, with the nominate race (P. c. carbo) averaging about 10% larger in linear measurements than the smallest race in Europe (P. c. sinensis).
+Males are typically larger and heavier than females, with the nominate race P. c. carbo averaging about 10% larger in linear measurements than the smaller subspecies P. c. sinensis.
 The lightest average weights cited are in Germany (P. c. sinensis), where 36 males averaged 2.28 kg and 17 females averaged 1.94 kg.
 The highest come from Prince Edward Island in Canada (P. c. carbo), where 11 males averaged 3.68 kg and 11 females averaged 2.94 kg.
 Length can vary from 70 to 102 cm and wingspan from 121 to 160 cm.
 They are tied as the second largest extant species of cormorant after the flightless cormorant, with the Japanese cormorant averaging at a similar size.
-In bulk if not in linear dimensions, the Blue-eyed shag species complex of the Southern Oceans are scarcely smaller at average.
-It has a longish tail and yellow throat-patch.
-Adults have white patches on the thighs and on the throat in the breeding season.
-In European waters it can be distinguished from the common shag by its larger size, heavier build, thicker bill, lack of a crest and plumage without any green tinge.
-In eastern North America, it is similarly larger and bulkier than double-crested cormorant, and the latter species has more yellow on the throat and bill and lack the white thigh patches frequently seen on great cormorants.
-Great cormorants are mostly silent, but they make various guttural noises at their breeding colonies.
+In bulk if not in linear dimensions, the blue-eyed shag species complex of the Southern Oceans is only marginally smaller on average.